adeyemidoes/adeyemidoes/README.md

 <h1 align="center">Hi 👋, I'm Adeyemi</h1>
 <h3 align="center">I turn data into actionable insights that drive results for businesses 📊🗂️</h3>

-- 🌱 I’m currently delving deep into **Excel, SQL, Power-BI, Python**
+- 🌱 At the moment, I'm delving deep into **Excel, SQL, Power-BI, Python**

-- 👀 I'm on currently looking for exciting collaborations or internships **to further enhance my experience in the data world**
+- 👀 I'm currently looking for exciting collaborations or internships **to further enhance my experience in the data world**

 - 📫 You can reach me on **X or LinkedIN**